 B. In such a case, an initial money contribution will be levied upon each developer, proportionate to the runoff excess of his proposed development.
 Such funds will be held in escrow for use in carrying out the joint plan.
 Construction and maintenance responsibility for the joint facilities will be determined and specified as part of the plan.

-Section 4.37.1 Stormwater Control
+Section 4.37.1 Stormwater Control for Major Developments

 (Section 4.37.1 Added July 18, 2006 by Ord.
-2006-11, replaced 2-16-2021 by Ord 2021-03, replaced 10-17-2023 by Ordinance 2023-09)
+2006-11, replaced 2-16-2021 by Ord 2021-03)